Oxsomi/core3/docs/oiCA.md

 *Note: oiCA supports the ability to choose between 10MiB, 100MiB and 500MiB blocks for speeding up AES by multi threading.*

+*Note2: When using encryption + compression, it has to be carefully assessed if the end-user can reveal anything sensitive that isn't meant to be revealed.
+A good example is secret header info that the client could intercept with HTTPS (BREACH or CRIME exploits).
+If the attacker doesn't control the input, then compression + encryption is ok.*

 ## Changelog

 1.0: Basic format specification.